Registration and Scheduling

 In accordance with Change 3, DoDI 1322.25 (July 07, 2014) (Appendix to Enclosure 3, 4, f.
 (2) (d) (page 42)), Mercy College of Ohio will return any unearned tuition assistance (TA) funds on a proportional bases through at least the 60 percent portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
 Mercy College of Ohio will work with the affected Service member to identify solutions that will not result in a student debt for the returned portion.
 All TA funds not earned will be returned to the Military Service, not the Service member.
 Any unearned TA funds will be returned on a weekly basis.

-PLEASE NOTE: An affected individual will need to comply with revisions in the admission criteria that may have occurred while he/she was on active duty or service.
+PLEASE NOTE: An affected individual will need to comply with revisions in the admission criteria that may have occurred while the individual was on active duty or service.

 ORC 3345.53 Military leave of absence for student on active duty (http://codes.ohio.gov/orc/3345.53)